How to File an Auto Insurance Claim in 5 Steps

 It's crucial that you file an insurance claim as quickly as possible after a covered event.
 Here are some steps you can take to ensure a smooth process and avoid delays.

-Before you contact your insurance company, it's important to gather all of the information and documents that you need.
+If you're in a collision, it's important to gather all of the information and documents that you need at the scene of the accident.
 Depending on the situation, that may include:

 • Location, date and time of the accident